sybilhoangRG/support.balsamiq.com/content/cloud/image-permalinks.md

 In fact, there is!

 * As mentioned [above](#talk-to-me-about-better), Balsamiq Cloud brings new [permission levels](//docs.balsamiq.com/cloud/people/#user-permissions-at-a-glance) and [collaboration options](//docs.balsamiq.com/cloud/sharing).
 That means that you can invite users to your Balsamiq Cloud Space with only "View and Comment" permissions, allowing them to review your wireframes and add any comments they have.
-They wouldn't be able to edit the wireframe at all, so you wouldn't need to worry about unwanted changes.
+They won't be able to edit the wireframe at all, so you don't need to worry about unwanted changes.
 What's better is that there isn't a limit to how many users you invite to your site.
-You could have 1 or 100 collaborators, and the cost would be the same.
+You could have 1 or 100 collaborators, and the cost will be the same.

-* Beyond the "View and Comment" permission level, you can [allow public reviews](//docs.balsamiq.com/cloud/sharing/#public-sharing) of your site, allowing anyone with the URL read access to your project.
-This will save you the time of inviting 100s of folks to review your wireframes.
+* Beyond the "View and Comment" permission level, you can [allow public reviews](//docs.balsamiq.com/cloud/sharing/#public-sharing) of your site, allowing anyone with the URL read and commenting access to your project, without having to sign up for a Balsamiq Cloud account.

 * You can even share an [interactive PDF](//docs.balsamiq.com/cloud/sharing/#sharing-an-interactive-pdf-document) or [PNG Exports](https://docs.balsamiq.com/cloud/sharing/#sharing-png-images) with your team if you don't want them to have to bother with Cloud at all.

-You can read more about these and other options in our [sharing documentation](//docs.balsamiq.com/cloud/sharing/)
+You can read more about these and other options in our [sharing documentation](//docs.balsamiq.com/cloud/sharing/).

 ---